Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_5_plan.md

 * Create pull requests on the institute repositories.
 * Understand tracking branches, development branches, pull requests as branches.
 * Become comfortable with merge conflicts and using Git.
-* Understand the development algorithm for creating advanced features.
+* Understand the development process for creating advanced features.
 * Use several advanced features in eXist-db to support research outcomes.

 ## Legend